 - the test kit was not stored properly

-- you have recently experienced miscarriage, premature birth, or abortion
+- you have recently experienced a miscarriage, a premature birth, or an abortion

-- If you doubt the results of the test, take another one in a few days.
+If you aren’t sure about the results of the test, take another one in a few days.

 - the instructions were not strictly followed